KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 SP02 preserves all core structures from SP01:

-- The three poles (⚫ Aion, ♾ Khaon, 🕳️ Zenon)
+- The three anchors (⚫ Aion, ♾ Khaon, 🕳️ Zenon)
 - The dimensional lattice (C₁–C₁₅ / E₁–E₁₅)
-- The Dual Spectrum Lemma
+- The Polar Spectrum Lemma
 - The hypostatic anchoring system
 - The diagnostic criteria for resonance stability